sofiayem/rtd-doc-tests/docs/source/integration.rst

 * Only computational (virtual) nodes are available to external participants.
 Data storage is provided by Insolar nodes.
 * All discovery nodes are hosted by Insolar.
 Other nodes use them to reconnect to the network.
 * In the unlikely event of short-term storage (light material) nodes having to reconnect, multiple errors may occur for a few pulses.
 * Only one long-term (heavy material) node and one pulsar are deployed.
-If either of the nodes is missing, the network will go down but, upon the node's restart, will recover.
+If either of the nodes is missing, the network will go down but, upon the node restart, will recover.
 * Storage node crash may lead to data loss.
 * Under certain conditions, the node’s process (``insolard`` daemon) may exit and its Docker container will restart it automatically.
 Insolar may also ask node holders for assistance with a manual restart.
 * Nodes joining the network produce errors when other nodes are leaving the network.